makenna-avakian/recycling-contamination-poc/README.md

 A full-stack application for tracking recycling pickups and contamination in NYC.
 Staff can log contamination events, analyze trends, and measure the effectiveness of education/outreach efforts.

-> **🤖 AI Features**: This project includes AI-powered predictive searches that analyze trends and suggest actionable insights.
-See [AI_IMPLEMENTATION_GUIDE.md](./AI_IMPLEMENTATION_GUIDE.md) for a detailed explanation of how the AI functionality was implemented and how to replicate it in other projects.
+> **🤖 ML Features**: This project includes **machine learning-powered** predictive searches that use statistical analysis and pattern recognition to suggest actionable insights.
+See [AI_IMPLEMENTATION_GUIDE.md](./Docs/ML_Integrations/AI_IMPLEMENTATION_GUIDE.md) for a detailed explanation of how the ML functionality was implemented and how to replicate it (or add true AI/LLM features) in other projects.

 ## 🎯 Project Goals